SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

   - backend/src/main/java/com/technicalchallenge/mapper/AdditionalInfoMapper.java -> toEntity(...) sets fieldType default in some code paths but not all
   - backend/src/main/java/com/technicalchallenge/service/AdditionalInfoService.java -> createAdditionalInfo(), upOrInsertTradeSettlementInstructions()
 - Fix applied (defensive backend fix):
   - Ensure the entity has a safe default `fieldType = "STRING"` before saving.
 Changes made in `AdditionalInfoService.createAdditionalInfo()` and in the upsert creation branch to set `entity.setFieldType("STRING")` when missing.
-Comments added explaining the 500 and why we set a default.
+Comments added explaining the 500 and why set a default.
   - Rationale: Making the service tolerant avoids 500s from clients that omit the optional `fieldType`.
 (Alternative: add `fieldType` to DTO and require clients to send it this is a breaking contract change.
 The service-level default is safer.)

 ### 5) tradeId remained null on the frontend after create